 A tip is to offer some pre-established dates for the patient to choose from them, for example, "we have the expiration date everyday 05th, 10th, or 15th", so the clinic can prepare automatic reminder emails for all patients who have due dates on those specific dates.

 Often people go through changes in their lives, so when the patient returns to the clinic, the ideal is always to check if the data remains the same (phone, address, e-mail, and even last name).

-Keeping this data up to date, getting in touch with the patient becomes much easier, otherwise without having to contact him it is almost impossible to recover the credit.
+Keeping this data up to date, and getting in touch with the patient becomes much easier, otherwise without having to contact him it is almost impossible to recover the credit.

 Have a good relationship with the patient

-However obvious it may be, it is always good to point out how the good relationship between clinic members and patients can directly reflect on a possible debt negotiation.
-Whenever communication between both parties takes place in a healthy way, negotiations usually have a more positive result, so it is essential to work after-sales and prioritize excellent service always
+However obvious it may be, it is always good to point out how the good relationship between clinic members and patients can directly reflect on possible debt negotiation.
+Whenever communication between both parties takes place in a healthy way, negotiations usually have a more positive result, so it is essential to work after-sales and prioritize excellent service always.

 Did you like the tips?
 Keep an eye on the Ninsaúde Apolo blog to stay on top of the news!.